GoogleCloudPlatform/cloudsql-upgrade/postgresql/Cloud_SQL_Upgrade_User_Guide.md

 1.1.
 Connectivity to PostgreSQL instance
 1.2.
 DB user with privileges to perform sanity checks and upgrade.

-* The tool initially requires < 200mb of space
+* The tool initially requires < 200mb of space.

 * This tool has been tested on the PostgreSQL 9.6, 10, 11, 12 versions.

 * This tool runs on the following Operating systems:
 4.1.
 Debian 11 and above
 4.2.
 MacOS

 * After a successful tool execution, a PDF report will be generated at the location: ./storage/reports/postgresql-report.pdf.

 * After successful tool execution, a script will be generated that consists of alter queries for the tables with OID (Not for PostgreSQL 12):
 ./storage/scripts/beforeupgrade_alter_table_with_oid

 ### 3.3 User Input Requirements